N3oRay/Benchmark-Neko/README.md

 To compile and launch a Neko application with one command, run lime test neko

+To compile a Linux executable, run lime build linux.
+Add the -debug option to create a build that can connect to the HXCPP debugger.

 To compile and launch a Linux executable with one command, run lime test linux.